sez11a/liferay-docs/userGuide/en/chapters/15-installation-and-setup.markdown

 ## Installing Liferay on JBoss 7 [](id=installing-liferay-on-jboss-7-liferay-portal-6-2-user-guide-15-en)

+If you have a JBoss 7 application server on which you'd like to manually install Liferay, follow the instructions in this section.
+Note: JBoss EAP 6 includes the JBoss 7 application server.
+Please see [https://access.redhat.com/site/articles/112673](https://access.redhat.com/site/articles/112673) for details about which JBoss AS versions are included in which JBoss EAP versions.

 **Liferay Home** is one folder above JBoss's install location.

-1. Download and install JBoss AS 7.x.x into your preferred directory.
+1. If you don't already have it installed, download and install JBoss AS 7.x.x into your preferred directory.
 This directory is referred to as `$JBOSS_HOME` throughout this section.

 2. Download the latest version of the Liferay Portal `.war` file.

-3. Download Liferay's Portal Dependencies.
+3. Download Liferay Portal's dependencies.

 Now that you have all of your installation files, you are ready to start installing and configuring Liferay on JBoss.